 • Belly wrap

 A belly wrap offers some much needed support, and an extra layer of cushioning for your tender tummy.
 It’s not there to shrink your belly, nor will it “switch off” your muscles.
 If you feel like you need some extra support then please do get some!
 (And I mean that in both the physical and mental sense).
+After a c-section, a belt is not normally recommended until around 6 weeks, at the point when the scar is clean, dry and intact. using it in the early days can delay healing and increase the risk of infection.

 2+ MONTHS POST BIRTH